yuemingist/VoiceInk/BUILDING.md

 2. Clean the build cache (Cmd+Shift+K twice)
 3. Check Xcode and macOS versions
 4. Verify all dependencies are properly installed
+5. Make sure whisper.cpp is properly built and linked

 For more help, please check the [issues](https://github.com/Beingpax/VoiceInk/issues) section or create a new issue.